Symphony No. 2 (Bruckner): First movement

-Andante/Adagio (Third in 1872)
+Andante/Adagio

 This movement opens quietly with the strings:

 This movement is the first Bruckner slow movement in five-part ternary form and so this part will recur twice.
 The second part of the movement begins with pizzicato strings introducing a new theme on the horns:

 The second part was cut roughly in half in the second version.
 The latter half contained a decorated restatement of the horn theme.
 However, the fourth part of the movement contains a similar (But not identical) passage in both versions.
 Near the end of the movement, Bruckner quotes from the Benedictus of his F minor Mass before the main theme begins the coda:

-Scherzo (Second in 1872)
+Scherzo

 In the first version, both sections of the Scherzo and both sections of the Trio are repeated.
 These repeats were excised in the second version.
 The Scherzo is based on rhythmic theme heard at the outset:

 The Trio is based on a "tipsy" melody in the violas: